earthobservations/wetterdienst/README.rst

 |pic1| |pic2| |pic3|

+What our customers say:

+"Our house is on fire.
+I am here to say, our house is on fire.
+I saw it with my own eyes using **wetterdienst** to get the data." - Greta Thunberg

-*“You must be the change you wish to see in the world.” — Gandhi*
+“You must be the change you wish to see in the world.
+And when it comes to climate I use **wetterdienst**.” - Mahatma Gandhi

-*"Three things are (almost) infinite: the universe, human stupidity and the temperature time series of Hohenpeissenberg I got with the help of wetterdienst; and I'm not sure about the universe." - Albert Einstein*
+"Three things are (almost) infinite: the universe, human stupidity and the temperature time series of Hohenpeissenberg, Germany I got with the help of **wetterdienst**; and I'm not sure about the universe." - Albert Einstein

-*"We are the first generation to feel the effect of climate change and the last generation who can do something about it." - Barack Obama*
+"We are the first generation to feel the effect of climate change and the last generation who can do something about it.
+I used **wetterdienst** to analyze the climate in my area and I can tell it's getting hot in here." - Barack Obama

 .. overview_start_marker